 For FAHREN & AKOTEC, already well acquainted with EU funded projects, SolBio-Rev is important to prove their continued R&D efforts, so clients can always rely on being offered beyond state-of-the-art technology.
 For OKOFEN, SolBio-Rev will enable to reach an EU-wide research and industrial community and grow their business importantly relying on the technologies developed in the project.
-It will a was proved the first of the firs
+It will a start SPRABAG to enforce the fixed stry the start of the fixed stry to a solution of the project is important to incorporate at an early stage innovative technologies in its building concepts, enforcing their reputation as innovator.
+SolBio-Rev enables DAIKIN, a large company well known for its innovative solutions, to keep ahead of their competitors, engaging important efforts in R&D. The reversible heat pump/ORC will be an important new product in their portfolio, remaining on top of technology offerings.